 Skip to main content

-In a few weeks people from all over will be flocking to sunflower fields in both Missouri and Kansas, aka The Sunflower State.
+In late summer people from all over will be flocking to sunflower fields in both Missouri and Kansas, aka The Sunflower State.
 These fields are planted with monocultures of annual sunflowers that provide fun outings, beautiful photo backdrops, and are agriculturally important.
 But did you know we have several native sunflower species that provide us a yellow and green show in our prairies, glades, and woodlands?
 Native sunflowers are important food sources for wildlife such as bees who depend on their nectar and pollen and birds who eat the seeds.
 Just like most native plants and their habitats, they provide us with useful ecosystems services like carbon sequestration and stormwater capture.

 Asteraceae is sometimes called the sunflower family, so many plants could technically be called sunflowers including asters, daisies, and coneflowers, but true sunflowers are in the genus HelianthusHelia means sun and anthus means flower.